The MTV Video Music Awards took a violent turn on Sept. 6, 1989, when Vince Neil introduced his fist to Izzy Stradlin’s face.

 Guns N' Roses and their clip for "Sweet Child O’ Mine" was up for awards in two categories: Best Group and Best Metal Video.
 They ended up winning the latter and, as fate would have it, Motley Crue were tasked with presenting and handing out the award to Duff McKagan and Steven Adler.

-While Motley Crue were all smiles and high fives with the Guns N’ Roses rhythm section, Neil was seething internally.
-At some point in the weeks leading up to the event, when he was on a white-water rafting trip in Idaho, Neil’s wife had gone out to the Cathouse club in Los Angeles – where she’d been allegedly assaulted by Stradlin.
+While Motley Crue was all smiles with the Guns N’ Roses rhythm section, Neil was seething internally.
+His wife had gone out to the Cathouse club in Los Angeles at some point in the weeks leading up to the event while Neil was on a white-water rafting trip in Idaho.
+She was allegedly assaulted there by Stradlin.

-So, while the rest of Motley Crue departed the venue after their on-camera appearance, Neil waited around for Stradlin and Axl Rose to finish their performance of "Free Fallin'" with Tom Petty and the Heartbreakers to have some words with Stradlin.
+The rest of Motley Crue later departed the venue after their on-camera appearance, but Neil waited around for Stradlin and Axl Rose to finish their performance of "Free Fallin'" with Tom Petty and the Heartbreakers to have words with Stradlin.

 Watch a Report About Axl Rose and Vince Neil's Altercation